manuelsanti1986/core-python/README.md

 ## Description

-The following repository contains the projects prepared by **Manuel Santiago**.
+The following repository contains the projects prepared by **Manuel Santiago** while following the *Core Python: Getting Started* training.

 ---